Timi-AA/Hand-Gesture-Controller/README.md

 # Gestures
 GestureActionBehaviour✋ Open PalmPlay / PauseFires once✊ Closed FistMute / UnmuteFires once✌️ Peace SignVolume UpRepeats while held👍 Thumbs UpVolume DownRepeats while held☝️ One Finger UpNext TrackFires once

-#How it works
+# How it works
 MediaPipe detects 21 landmark coordinates on your hand in real time.
-A custom classifier analyses finger extension and curl depth to identify which gesture you're making.
+A custom classifier analyzes finger extension and curl depth to identify which gesture you're making.
 A smoothing buffer requires the gesture to be consistent across multiple frames before triggering, eliminating false positives.
-Volume gestures repeat automatically while held so you don't have to reposition your hand.
+Volume gestures repeat automatically while held, so you don't have to reposition your hand.

 # Features